-The deployment of troops and the formation of vigilante groups drove many of them out of Maiduguri, their main urban base and they have now retreated to the vast Sambisa forest to the south and the Mandara Mountains, close to the border with Cameroon.
+The deployment of troops and the formation of vigilante groups drove many of them out of Maiduguri, their main urban base and they retreated to the vast Sambisa forest to the south and the Mandara Mountains, close to the border with Cameroon.

-From there, the group's fighters have launched mass attacks on villages and towns, looting, killing, abducting women and children and conscripting men and boys into their army.
+From there, the group's fighters launched mass attacks on villages and towns, looting, killing, abducting women and children and conscripting men and boys into their army.

-And it has switched tactics, often holding on to territory rather than retreating after an attack.
+And it switched tactics, often holding on to territory rather than retreating after an attack.

-In August 2014, Mr Shekau declared a caliphate in areas under Boko Haram's control - and praised Iraqi national Abu Bakr al-Baghdadi, the self-declared caliph (ruler) of Muslims worldwide.
+In August 2014, Mr Shekau declared a caliphate in areas under Boko Haram's control, with the town of Gwoza its seat of power.

 "We are in an Islamic caliphate," said Mr Shekau, flanked by masked fighters and carrying a machine gun.
 "We have nothing to do with Nigeria.
 We don't believe in this name."